Hope School District

 Hope School District or Hope Public Schools is a school district in Hempstead County, Arkansas, headquartered in Hope.
 It serves Hope, Guernsey, Fulton, Oakhaven, Patmos, Perrytown, and Washington.

 History

 In 1966 the Guernsey School District merged into the Hope School District.

-In 1979 the Patmos School District merged into the Hope School District.
+And in 1979 the Patmos School District merged into the Hope School District.

 The Washington School District was dissolved on July 1, 1990.
 A portion of its territory was given to the Hope district.